-South Africa readies to give J&J shots to healthcare workers
+South Africa readies to give J&J jabs to health care workers

 Another 500,000 J&J doses are expected to be flown to South Africa within four weeks for the vaccination campaign.

-More than 380,000 healthcare workers have already registered for vaccination, Mkhize said.
-The first phase of South Africa’s campaign is to vaccinate the country’s 1.25 million healthcare workers.
+More than 380,000 health care workers have already registered for vaccination, Mkhize said.
+The first phase of South Africa’s campaign is to vaccinate the country’s 1.25 million health care workers.

-“We salute the healthcare workers who have chosen vaccination for their own protection and the protection of their colleagues, families and community members,” Mkhize said, encouraging all front-line health workers to register on the government’s internet site.
+“We salute the health care workers who have chosen vaccination for their own protection and the protection of their colleagues, families and community members,” Mkhize said, encouraging all front-line health workers to register on the government’s internet site.

 South Africa has set up 20 vaccination centers in its nine provinces to inoculate the 80,000 health workers over the next two weeks.
 This will be done by 164 vaccinators who will each give shots to approximately 48 people a day at the rate of six to seven clients an hour, Mkhize said.